fstagni/2025_DUW_main/slides.md

   - you might need to adapt your extension to it
 - VMDIRAC is no more
 - RSS is mandatory
-- Opensearch for jobs paramers is mandatory
+- Opensearch for jobs parameters is mandatory
 - ARC and ARC6 have been removed, only use AREX
 - In general, many DB changes and large-ish refactoring